Look Before You Fuse: 2D-Guided Cross-Modal Alignment for Robust 3D Detection: Method

 First, a 2D detection head provides a set of bounding boxes $\{B_j^{(i)}\}$ for each image.
-Based on our observation that misalignment is concentrated at object boundaries, we use these boxes to isolate critical regions.
+In \textbf{2D Guided Depth Align Module}, based on our observation that misalignment is concentrated at object boundaries, we use these boxes to isolate critical regions.
 For each box $B_j^{(i)}$, we filter the LiDAR points whose projections fall within it.
-To mitigate misalignment, we introduce a novel smoothing operation detailed in Algorithm \ref{alg:kdtree_smoothing}.
+To mitigate misalignment, we introduce a novel smoothing operation.
 Instead of simple averaging, our method captures the local depth structure more effectively.
 For each LiDAR point projected to a pixel $p$ with depth $d_p$, we first use a KD-Tree to find its 10 nearest neighbors, $\mathcal{N}_p$.
-We then select the two neighbors with the smallest depth and the two with the largest depth, forming a set of four critical neighbors, $\mathcal{N}_{\text{critical}} \subset \mathcal{N}_p$.
+We then select the 2 neighbors with the smallest depth and the 2 with the largest depth, forming a set of four critical neighbors, $\mathcal{N}_{\text{critical}} \subset \mathcal{N}_p$.
 This selection strategy is designed to simultaneously capture the object's own depth consistency (via the nearest points) and the sharp depth discontinuity at the boundary between the object and the background (via the farthest points), thereby preserving critical information while smoothing noise.
 The depth of the original point is concatenated with the depths of these four selected neighbors, creating a 5-channel feature map, $f_p$, for that pixel:

-This feature map is then processed through a lightweight convolutional block—consisting of a Convolution, Batch Normalization, and a ReLU activation—to produce the final single-channel, smoothed depth value:
+This feature map is then processed through a lightweight convolutional block to produce the final single-channel, smoothed depth value:

 This process corrects erroneous depth values, resulting in a refined sparse depth map, $D_{\text{aligned}}^{(i)}$.